univention/ox-connector/README_USERS.md

 ## Caveats

 * Installing the OX Provisioning App alongside Open Xchange in the same UCS domain may cause problems and/or confusion due to UDM modules being double registered
+* Groups and Functional accounts have an implicit context id.
+It depends on the users they include.
+If a user enters or leaves a group or if they change their context, this may have an impact on their groups and accounts.
+While groups are synced after such a change, Functional accounts are not!
+In order to correct things after such an event, you would need to resync the account.
+See the [Queue Tooling](#resync-of-one-specific-udm-object) section.
+Any manual change on the UDM object also works.

 # Troubleshooting